 Brexit: Would The Exit Bring Back Sovereignty To The UK?

 For decades the European Union has been confident in the supremacy of its laws over those of the member states which tend to conflict with Union laws.
 Instead of being artificially impregnated with the belief that could have been a common perception owing to the initial resistance by member states, supremacy of Union laws has become a cornerstone of the European legal system.
 Dating from the iconic statements issued by the European Court of Justice, the concept of supremacy changed the dynamics of this regional bloc.
 Unknown to international order, the claim of supremacy by a body not anymore sovereign than the power that was issued to it on the mandate of the member states, and not having any more than six members at the time, came as a surprise.
-The European Court of Justice, which till date has not been enabled as the apex court of the multiple European legal systems, had assumed control of the Union during an otherwise dormant period of legislative activity.
+The European Court of Justice, which to date has not been enabled as the apex court of the multiple European legal systems, had assumed control of the Union during an otherwise dormant period of legislative activity.
 The basis of the doctrine could well be considered a transgression on part of the Court since it treads on the terrain of development of a legal principle instead of simply the application of it.
 With the infamous ‘new legal order of international law for the benefit of which states have limited their sovereign rights’ from Van Gend en Loos, the Court of Justice threw a stone in the tranquil waters of the European Community which was only a decade old.
 Unamused by the attempt of the European Court, the member states bore testament to a ripple that was caused thereafter.

 ‘By contrast with ordinary international treaties, the EEC Treaty has created its own legal system which, on the entry into force of the Treaty, became an integral part of the legal systems of the member states and which their courts are bound to apply.
 By creating a community of unlimited duration, having its own institutions, its own personality, its own legal capacity and capacity of representation on the international plane, and more particularly, real powers stemming from a limitation of sovereignty or a transfer of powers from the states to the community, the Member States have limited their sovereign rights and have thus created a body of law which binds both their nationals and themselves.
 The integration into laws of each member states of provisions which derive from the Community and more generally the terms and the spirit of the treaty, make it impossible for the states, as a corollary, to accord precedence to a unilateral and subsequent measure over a legal system accepted by them on a basis of reciprocity.
 Such a measure cannot therefore be inconsistent with that legal system.
 The law stemming from the Treaty, an independent source of law, could not because of its special and original nature be overridden by domestic legal provisions, however framed, without being deprived of its character as Community law and without the legal basis of the Community itself being called into question.
 The transfer by the states from their domestic legal system to the Community legal system of the rights and obligations arising under the Treaty carries with it a permanent limitation of their sovereign rights.’